Scifabric/docs.pybossa.com/docs/api/project/project.md

 Shows project information and owner information.

-If you are not the owner of the project or anonymous then you will get only public available information for the owner and the project itself.
+If you are not the owner of the project or anonymous, then you will get only available public information for the owner and the project itself.

 -   **last\_activity**: Last activity on the project.
 -   **n\_completed\_tasks**: Number of completed tasks.